Implementation Science is the Physiology of Quality Improvement

 o Klein and Sorra’s Determinants and Consequences of Implementation Effectiveness

 Implementation Frameworks (used for planning and adjusting the QI implementation strategies and tactics) help describe and identify potential QI implementation barriers and facilitators.
-Implementation frameworks are useful for identifying the implementation and improvement science research study results that are most relevant to the QI effort.
+These frameworks are useful for identifying the implementation and improvement science research study results that are most relevant to the QI effort.

 Examples of Implementation Frameworks are:

-- G. Harvey and A. Kitson’s Integrated Promoting Action on Research Implementation in Health Sciences (i-PARIHS)
+o G. Harvey and A. Kitson’s Integrated Promoting Action on Research Implementation in Health Sciences (i-PARIHS)

-- L. Damschroder, et al.’s Consolidated Framework for Implementation Research (CFIR; www.CFIRguide.org).
+o L. Damschroder, et al.’s Consolidated Framework for Implementation Research (CFIR; www.CFIRguide.org).

-- Graham, I. et al.'s Knowledge to Action Framework
+o Graham, I. et al.'s Knowledge to Action Framework

 Implementation Process Models (used as checklists and as a guide for writing up the QI Plan) are used to guide the planning and evaluation process that will be used to improve outcomes and translate research into practice.
 Process models do not predict implementation effectiveness or describe the causal mechanisms of various implementation activities.